-Windows Terminal Preview 1.15 is out with an updated settings UI design, a new “elevate” profile setting and a revamped text rendering engine,
+Windows Terminal Preview 1.15 is out with an updated settings UI design, a new “elevate” profile they allow running as administrator and setting with revamped text rendering engine.

 Unlike the traditional console, Windows Terminal runs the various command lines in tabs, with each shell configured through its own profile.